nicococo/scRNA/README.md

 Step 4: Cluster the source data.
 Potential problems:
-* If a ''Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.'' occurs and Anaconda open data science platform is used, then use _conda install mkl_.
+* If a ''Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.'' occurs and Anaconda open data science platform is used, then use _conda install mkl_ first.

 ![Cluster the source data](doc/screen_install_source.png)